This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 In effect:

-- VT continuously incorporates issuance dynamics
+- VT continuously incorporates relative float dynamics

 - Buy & Hold slice portfolios let market returns alone determine future weights